Radirgy: Release

 After first releasing on the arcade Sega NAOMI platform, Radirgy was ported to the Dreamcast, and later the PlayStation 2 and GameCube.
 The latter two were known as Radirgy PreciouS and Radirgy GeneriC respectively, the names being a reference to the platforms themselves.
 The PlayStation 2 version featured a more difficult mode called "Okawari Mode" and the GameCube release had a special score attack mode titled "Manpuku Mode".
 These releases were all exclusive to Japan.
 Unlike Chaos Field before it, Radirgy was not developed with console ports in mind.
 The decision to create home console ports came late in development.

 In January 2007, O~3 Entertainment announced that it would be localizing Radirgy in February for North America exclusively for the GameCube under the new title of Radio Allergy.
 The company had previously localized MileStone's other shooter, Chaos Field.
 However, the release date was pushed back several times, and was eventually cancelled by June 2007 due to a lack of interest from retailers in stocking GameCube titles.
 MileStone began looking into options to include the game in a compilation for the Wii.
 Radio Allergy was finally localized for the Wii in the Ultimate Shooting Collection compilation along with Chaos Field and Karous.
-A sequel, Radirgy Noa, was released in 2009.
-Another title, Radirgy de Gojaru!, was released for the Nintendo 3DS in 2014 in Japan.